csc7/PP2_CI/README.md

 - ### **Header**

 In order to achieve the goals related to easiness and/or simplicity, a fixed navigation area in the header is provided.
-In the same area, the company's logo is place to the left, and a "quick" button to request services on the right, so users are able to contract services in a very fast way.
+In the same area, a logo with the idea of the website is place to the left.

-This "quick" button, whose name is "Request Service", pops up a modal form (taken from Bootstrap, please see credits section below) where the user is able to contract specific services.

 - ### **Body**

 The body of the pages are structured as follows for each of the pages:
-- #### *Home:*
+- #### *Theory:*
-    It contains an environmental-friendly background video with a slogan of the company and the services it offers.
+    It contains asdfsdfsdfsdf.
-- #### *About Us:*
+- #### *Generator:*
-    It has an upper section, divided in three subsections, where a picture, title and text for Mission, Values and Vision are allocated.
+    It has an upper section, asdfsdfsf.
-    In order to keep symmetry as accurate as possible, Values (which are shown in a list) are located in the middle.\
-    This section is followed, downwards, by another section (which lies in the middle of the body) that contains a table with the last projects of the company (those in year 2021).\
-    Finally, at the bottom of the body, there is another section that contains a table that shows the amount of people per department in the company.\
-    The designed is carried out for a screen size of 1024x1536 pixels (double in vertical length than the home page).
-- #### *Our services:*
+- #### *Quiz:*
-    It contains pictures in a carousel (taken from Bootstrap, please see credit sections below).\
+    It contains pictures in a carousel (taken from Bootstrap, asdfsdfsdfsobile devices.
-    Below, in a section, there are columns that contain the titles of the services and text for each of them.\
-    They are structured in a 3x2 arrange for desktop and tablet presentations, and 1x6 for mobile devices.
-- #### *Contact Us:*
+- #### *Contact:*
-    On the left, there is a form where the users are able to send consultations.
-It has options to avoid marketing communications and being contacted by telephone, as expected by users.\
+    On the left, there is a forasdfsdfsdfe.
-    On the right, there is a map of the office (above) and contact details can be found below the map.\
-    This page has a background picture of the office.

 - ### **Footer**

-The footer contains links for social media and company's principal e-mail of contact.\
+The footer contains links for social media (LinkedIn and GitHub) and e-mail.
+It is designed to remain fixed at the bottom of the webpages in order to have the links always visible to promote the developer of the website.\
 <br><br>
 ## [Back to Index](#index)
 <br>